Dots Connected

 Nowhere to Go

-On the sanctuary effect, going offline, and what forced stillness gives back.
+On the sanctuary effect, going offline, and what forced stillness gives back in an attention economy.

 The 59-Try Rule